No matter what your goals, you will need to develop your research skills to succeed in a research degree and in your career.

 Anaise oversees the Graduate Research School's postgraduate researcher development programme.
 Along with Annalise Davidson, she plans the Postgraduate Seminar Series, the annual PG Research Symposium and 3 Minute Thesis competition, writing retreats, and doctoral inductions.
 She also edits the Thesislink blog for postgraduate research students, facilitates workshops on research communication and presentation skills, and acts as a staff ambassador to the Research Students' Peer Group network.
 Anaise has a research background in science and narrative.
 Her PhD research analysed how contemporary films and novels represent genetic technology as a social justice issue.
 She has previously researched fictional representations of evolution and quantum mechanics.

-Kathryn is covering the role of Portfolio Leader, Researcher Development while Anaise is on parental leave.
+Kathryn is covering the role of Researcher Development Coordinator while Annalise is on leave.
 She is an experienced academic support professional with particular skills in training and development, pastoral support, and teaching and learning technologies.
 In her PhD research she investigated how non-Māori librarians in Aotearoa learn about and engage with Māori knowledge in their lives and work.
 Kathryn is originally from the UK and moved to New Zealand in 2010.

 Annalise is the organisational wizard who coordinates the Graduate Research School's postgraduate researcher development programme.
 She organises and promotes all of the GRS' postgraduate events and workshops, answers enquiries, and is the friendly face greeting guests at our events.
 She can answer virtually any postgraduate student question on where to go, who to see, and what to do to make the very best of your AUT postgraduate experience.
 Annalise also organises the GRS supervision workshop series, and can assist supervisors with their training and development needs.